DevoInc/python-utils/docs/faker.md

 - Frequency as range in seconds for use random behaviour
 - Mode interactive to decide when to launch the next iteration
 - Mode simulation to send to a file
-- Tested compatibility for python 3.x series
-- Unit tests for use in python 3.x

 ## CLI
 The command line allow us to call a template with a configuration in one